 1) Entry form: Students wanting to compete must sign up to do the Challenge by filling out this entry form.
 You must fill out this form before the progress goal on Feb.
 5.

-2) Five spring progress goals: Students must meet the following milestones below and present their progress to a Sandbox faculty panel.
+2) Spring progress reviews: Students must meet the following milestones below and present their progress to a Sandbox faculty panel.
 (If professional alumni mentors are involved, then student must make their work available to them online by each of the progress dates.)
 If faculty feels there has not been enough progress at each point, or that students are not communicating with mentors, then faculty have the option to disqualify the student(s).

-4) Saturday, April 17: Winners are announced at the 2016 Alumni Awards Celebration.
+4) Saturday, April 16, 5:30 p.m. in WKAR Studios: Winners are announced at the 2016 Alumni Awards Celebration.
 Important note: To be eligible to win at least one member of your team must attend this event.

 All entries must: